lofidewanto/demo-langchain4j-caac-no-crud/README.md

 Print all data of following customer: john@gmail.com

 (2)
+I'm new here and please create a new customer for me.
+My customer email is lolo@gmail.com.
+My customer name is Low Low.
+I'm 30 years old.
+I have no addresses.

+(3)
 I'm new here and please create a new customer data for me.
 My email is hello@gmail.com.
 My name is John Doe.